Method2Model

 You remain responsible for:

-• How you interpret and use model results in your own decisions,
+• How you interpret and use outputs in your own decisions,

-• Ensuring that any study, trial, or intervention based on these results complies with applicable laws, regulations, institutional policies, and ethical approvals.
+• Ensuring that any study, trial, or intervention based on these outputs complies with applicable laws, regulations, institutional policies, and ethics approvals.

-We strongly recommend that you treat the outputs as one input among many in your scientific and clinical decision-making.
+We recommend treating the outputs as one input among many in scientific and clinical decision-making.
 To the extent permitted by applicable law, we are not liable for indirect, incidental, or consequential losses arising from how you choose to use or not use the modeling results.

 8. Changes to these policies